BroadcomMFD/rexx-language-support/README.md

 For this data collection is used built-in Microsoft VS Code Telemetry, which [can be disabled, if you do not want to send usage data](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting).

-**The current release of REXX Language Support collects anonymous data for the following events:**
+**The current release of Rexx Language Support collects anonymous data for the following events:**
 * Activation of this VS Code extension
 * Use of autocomplete feature
 * Count of lines of opened REXX file (Performance)